twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-after-samadhi-develop-vipassana%zh.rst

 Instead of seeing the skeleton and seeing it as a man, a woman with beauty; kilesa arises.
 Do you have to chase and kill the kilesa?
 Kilesa’s mind is the result and wrong view is the cause.
 If you want to extinguish the result, you have to kill the cause.

 Before, you see it as a man, a woman; lobha, dosa and moha arise, because of wrong seeing.
 If not seeing as a man, a woman; lobha, dosa kāma do not arise.
 Only seeing as skeleton and defilement of lust (kāma-kilesa) and diṭṭhi cease from behind.
 This is not chasing and killing them.
-With insight knowledge contemplates the object and its attention on it by discerning about them. (??
 Contemplate with "insight knowledge" to the internal nature of the object of attention (i.e., skeleton) that makes the wrong seeing of diṭṭhi—taṇhā cease (i.e., man or woman).
 Because of the object (ārammaṇa) and wrong attention, kilesa arises.
 The way of practising for Dhamma appears.
 Diṭṭhi-taṇhā end is the ending of rise and fall.

 The ending of rise and fall is Nibbāna.